Body Fat Calculator

 It is recommended that you wear minimal clothing during the measurement.
 It is also recommended to have your measures taken by an assistant, since if you are taking them yourself you will not be fully relaxed and may be twisting your body and skewing the results.

 In calculating body fat, we use the method developed for the United States Navy Force in the second half of the 20-th century.
+It is essentially a formula that can be used to calculate an estimate of your body fat based on simple body measurements.
 The standard error of the estimate is ~3.5 percent points in either direction , meaning that about 68% of estimated body fat percentages will fall within ±3.5 of the true BFP, while ~95% of estimated BFPs will fall within ±7 of it.

 For men, SI metrics (centimeters), the formula is :